Hiking the Beast: Acatenango Volcano

 Says literally everyone about hiking Acatenango Volcano from the very first moment I arrived in Antigua.

 Of course probably doing one of the hardest hikes yet wasn’t on my radar.
 Well, atleast, not this trip around.
 Memories of hiking a volcano in Southern Chile 2 years ago still haunts me, so much so I vowed never to do anything like that again.
 It was tough and physically demanding.
 Though the experience was spectacular, I was happy to have had it crossed off on the ‘bucket-list’ with the intention to move on to something else.
+However, it is also one of those hobbies that look great on resume

 However, my thoughts changed the moment I saw Acatenango Volcano erupting from my tiny little rooftop in Antigua.
 My thoughts exactly: “I have to get up there!”